jarpatus/docker-dovecot-rspamd/README.md

 # FAQ
 * Why fetchmail instead of just fdm doing fetch?
 Fdm does not support daemon mode nor IDLE.
 * Why use Dovecot's delivery when fdm could do delivery by itself?
 Updates Dovecot's mailbox indexes during delivery leading to better performance.
+* Why manual creation of conf files, why no environment variables?
+Realistically speaking supporting complex use cases using environment variables whould be total nightmare both for users and me...